MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 ```

 > [!NOTE]
-> Qubits are always allocated in the $\ket{0}$ state.
+> In Q#, qubits are always allocated in the $\ket{0}$ state.

 ### Put the first qubit into superposition

-To prepare the qubits for entanglement, you must put one of them into an even superposition, where it has a 50% chance of being measured as $\ket{0}$ or $\ket{1}$.
+To prepare the qubits for entanglement, you must use put one of them into an even superposition, where it has a 50% chance of being measured as $\ket{0}$ or $\ket{1}$.
 This creates the uncertainty needed for the entangled state.

 In Q#, you put a qubit into superposition using the `H` operation: